pUrGe12/TerminAI/Sequencer/idea/Workflow_sequencer.md

 Here is the exact explanation, point to point details, of what is happening with the sequencer.

-:cross:  It has a socket connection with the breakout.
+❌ It has a socket connection with the breakout.
 It recieves user's prompt from there.
 It only needs to receive from the breakout and not send anything back.

 :heavy_check_mark:  It broadcasts the user's input to all the models, at the same time. :relieved: